Baseball gave everyone something to love in 2017 ... except managers

 For the past seven years, baseball watched the Derek Jeter Yankees and David Ortiz Red Sox age out while Toronto and Texas, Kansas City and Oakland shared the postseason stage with one or the other, but this year, money and reputation returned to the top of the American League East.
 Boston and New York finished 1-2 in the standings and both made the playoffs for the first time since 2009 with a new Ortiz-and-Jeterless cast, setting up the future.
 For fans bored of the old Superpowers era, when it was Red Sox-Yankees and everyone else, a message was sent this summer: Both are here and probably not going anywhere for a while.
 While the Yankees were the surprise of the season, coming within a game of the World Series, it wasn't lost on anyone that a good Yankee team will cast its usual shadow over the rest of the game.
 Even before Houston finally eliminated New York, fans and media alike were checking Bryce Harper's contract status.
 The Force awakened.

-The four biggest payrolls all made the playoffs, the Dodgers (No. 1) and the Astros (No. 3) played for the championship.
+The three biggest payrolls all made the playoffs and the Dodgers (No. 1) were one game away from winning it all.
 The $190.7 million Yankees were baseball's oddest underdogs, but the real underdogs gave fans hope all summer that money had not completely dominated the game again-- just yet.
 Neither the Minnesota Twins nor the Milwaukee Brewers played manic baseball, distorting their records with two weeks of hot baseball or three weeks of cold.
 Both played steady, solid baseball with some unknowns who will not be unknown to the rest of baseball for long.

 The talk of the year, of course, was Judge, all 6-foot-7, 282 pounds of him.
 Judge gave the Yankees' bland, effective rebuild the kind of star power the game needs.
 Judge played the game with massive power and a self-deprecation that made the Yankees -- yes, the Yankees -- a likeable bunch.